 Make the tracker private or public

-Users with administrative rights on a repository can set a Bitbucket issue tracker as private or public.
+Users with administrative rights on a repository can set a Bitbucket Cloud issue tracker as private or public.
 When your tracker is public, anyone can view, create, and comment on issues it contains.
 This includes people who land on the website but who do not have a Bitbucket account.
 The system asks these users to verify they are people with a CAPTCHA.

 You can set your Bitbucket repository, wiki, and issue tracker as private or public, independently of each other.
 For example, you can hide your code from the world by setting your repository as private, but let people see your documentation and issues by marking your wiki and issue tracker as public.
 Or you could set your repository and wiki as public but keep your issue tracker private.
 You can change any of these settings from private to public, or public to private, at any time.